THE CASH RAILWAY WEBSITE

 DUBLIN 2 .
 J.T.Pim, 4 South Great George's Street (later became Penneys dept store).
 "Cash & docket whooshed in wooden can on wire in Pims and Todd Burns shops, Dublin."
 Michael O'Kelly in annotation to Finnegan's Wake p.232: posting to FWAKE-L list, 26/07/91

 "I remember seeing as a child in stores such as Pim's.
 The shop assistant put your payment into a cup, which was sent whizzing by wire to a cashier, who sat, God-like, high up in a booth where she completed the transaction and sent your change and a receipt zinging back again."
-Sunday independent (Dublin), 1 Feb.
+Sunday Independent (Dublin), 1 Feb.
 2004, p.
 53

 DUBLIN 2.
 Walpoles, 13 Crown Alley.
 "Walpoles ensure good customer service with Lamson cash tubes."
 Irish Times, 18 Apr.
 1961, p.5